 Placencia – Amazing place to go diving, especially for whale sharks.
 The best way to get here is via the Raggamuffin Sailing Tour, which leaves from Caye Caulker and ends in Dangriga (just an hour away from Placencia or Hopkins, another town you can visit).

-Guatemala is one of my favorite country in Central America.
-It’s the perfect place for active adventures, with 37 volcanoes including several you can go hiking on.
+Guatemala is one of my favorite countries in Central America.
+It’s the perfect place for active adventures, with 37 volcanoes, including several you can go hiking on.
 It’s also a wonderful place to experience culture in Central America.

 Places to Visit in Guatemala

-Rio Dulce – This is a more of an off the beaten path destination, but a perfect place for wildlife lovers to come and relax in nature.
-Plus it has a hot spring waterfall!
+Rio Dulce – This is more of an off-the-beaten-path destination but a perfect place for wildlife lovers to come and relax in nature.
+Plus, it has a hot spring waterfall!

 For more inspiration on planning your trip through Guatemala, check out my Guatemala backpacking guide.